Inferred-variance uncertainty relations in the presence of quantum entanglement: Background

-The maximized connected correlation function does not act as a good entanglement measure for the case of two-qubit mixed states as shown in \cite{Davis}.
-However, there is an entanglement measure based on the connected correlation function of local observables that can be applied for the case of two-qubit mixed states.
+There is an entanglement witness based on the connected correlation function of local observables that can be applied for the case of two-qubit mixed states.
 This was explored in \cite{1,2,3}.
 In particular it is given by

-where the $\sigma_i$ corresponds to the Pauli operators.
-It has been shown that this $G$ function is equivalent to $4\mbox{Tr}((\rho_{AB}-\rho_A\otimes\rho_B)^2)$ \cite{1,2,3}.
-In case of two-qutrit pure states, the relation shared by the connected correlation function is that with the von Neumann entropy of the reduced density matrices \cite{Popp}.
-Moving onto other measures, there is a measure of entanglement for pure states called the covariance entanglement measure, which is exactly given by the maximum of all local unitarily equivalent connected correlators \cite{Davis} for the case of pure states.
-Specifically, if we have operators $A\otimes I$ and $I\otimes B$, then the covariance entanglement is defined as follows

-where, we have $\mbox{Cov}(A^{(1)},B^{(2)})=\mbox{Tr}(A^{(1)}B^{(2)}\rho_{AB})-\mbox{Tr}(A^{(1)}\rho_{AB})\mbox{Tr}(B^{(2)}\rho_{AB})$.
-It is easy to verify that this quantity is nothing but the connected correlation function of the operators $A$ and $B$ as mentioned above in context of defining $A^{(1)}$ and $B^{(2)}$.
-However, the covariance entanglement measure is not a good entanglement measure for mixed states \cite{Davis}.
-Not only the entanglement measures, but the total correlation in a quantum state also satisfies an important inequality with the connected correlator.
-The quantum mutual information which quantifies both the quantum and classical correlation satisfies the following inequality \cite{mi1} with the connected correlator

-where $C(M_A:M_B)$ denotes the connected correlation function for two observables $M_A$ and $M_B$ in Hilbert spaces $H_A$ and $H_B$ respectively.
-All the above inequalities help us to bring the correlation measures inside the conditional variance uncertainty relations for the correlated quantum systems.